 What is office space planning?

 The definition of office space planning is quite simple.
-It is the process of designing a workspace that answers the company as much as the employees’ needs.
-Not only it is used to maximise space efficiency but also to improve creativity and productivity among the workforce.
-Workers should enjoy coming to the office knowing they will be able to work and collaborate in the best conditions.
-This includes having access to the right equipment and technology in addition to feeling motivated and inspired by their surroundings.
+It is the process of designing a workspace that fulfils the needs of both the company and the employees.
+Not only is it used to maximize space efficiency but also to improve creativity and productivity among the workforce.
+Team members should enjoy coming to the office knowing they can work and collaborate in the best conditions.
+This includes having access to the right equipment and technology and feeling motivated and inspired by their surroundings.

-It is also important to observe how the different zones are occupied.
-Are people using more collaboration rooms, individual desks or relaxing areas?
-For instance, if your team members are working on their computers sitting on the sofas instead of enjoying a proper table, ask them why?
-It might be that they feel more productive in this kind of space instead of a single workstation with a simple desk and a hard chair.
-This is exactly where our new feature week planning comes into play.
+Analyzing how your staff utilizes the workspace is also crucial.
+For instance, if your team members are working on their computers while sitting on the sofas rather than sitting at a proper table, ask them why.
+It might be that they feel more productive in this kind of space instead in a single workstation with a simple desk and a hard chair.

 2. Include your employees in the process